 - When it has ZERO pressure, loosen lid and carefully remove it – venting steam away from you

 - Carefully remove jars from canner using a jar lifter and place on a towel on the counter for 24 hours

 - Check lids for seal, Label and store

 I have never done steam canning myself.
 So I’m not real comfortable speaking about it in depth.
 To learn more about steam canning, the University of Wisconsin-Madison has this Preparing and Preserving Food At Home.
 It’s a great starting point to learn more.

 How does Altitude Affect My Canning?

 Higher altitudes have a lower barometric pressure affecting the temperature at which water boils.
-What this means is both Water Bath Canning and Pressure Canning must be adjusted in order to get the right temperature.
-This Altitude Chart will help you to find your altitude.
+What this means in both Water Bath Canning and Pressure Canning cook times must be adjusted in order to get the right temperature.
+This Altitude Map will help you with finding your elevation.

-Depending on your altitude, boiling-water and pressure processing methods need to be adjusted accordingly in order to insure safe canning measures.
+For safe canning measures, adjust boiling-water and pressure processing methods accordingly to ensure safe canning temperatures and times.
 Additional time or increase in temperature may be necessary.

-Canning food and food preservation are a great way to become more self-sufficient.
-Not only does it save on the grocery bill, it is also more nutritious for your family.
+Canning food and food preservation are great ways to become more self-sufficient.
+Not only does it save on the grocery bill, but it is also more nutritious for your family.

 Do you do food canning at your house?
 If so, what do you store?